zkemail/zk-email-verify/README.md

 ## Contributors 💡
 For each pull request that successfully merges and addresses an [open issue](https://github.com/zkemail/zk-email-verify/issues), we offer a $50 reward.
 Should we overlook issuing your reward, kindly send us a direct message as a reminder.
 To learn more about how you can contribute to this project, please consult our [Contributing Guide](Contributing.md).

-A heartfelt thank you to goes to all our contributors!
+A heartfelt thank you goes to all of our contributors!

 ## Projects 🛠